Lyon vs Bayern Champions League semi-final preview: where to watch, team news

 What's next?

-The winners of this game will face either Leipzig or Paris in the final, which is taking place at the Estádio do Sport Lisboa e Benfica on Sunday 23 August.
+The winners of this game will face Paris Saint-Germain in the final, which is taking place at the Estádio do Sport Lisboa e Benfica on Sunday 23 August.
 The showpiece will kick off at 21:00 CET.

 Rule changes